n1d3v/Funkin-Iodine/README.md

-# Friday Night Funkin'
+# Friday Night Funkin' Iodine Engine

-Friday Night Funkin' is a rhythm game.
-Built using HaxeFlixel for Ludum Dare 47.
+Friday Night Funkin' *Iodine Engine* is based on the rhythm game Friday Night Funkin'

 This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.

 - [Playable web demo on Newgrounds!](https://www.newgrounds.com/portal/view/770371)
 - [Demo download builds for Windows, Mac, and Linux from Itch.io!](https://ninja-muffin24.itch.io/funkin)

 # Getting Started

-**PLEASE USE THE LINKS ABOVE IF YOU JUST WANT TO PLAY THE GAME**

 To learn how to install the necessary dependencies and compile the game from source, please check out our [building the game](/docs/COMPILING.md) guide.